-We’ve already helped more than 90 organisations to successfully achieve RHI accreditation.
-These range from schools, colleges, housing associations, large farms, care homes, local authorities to golf clubs.
-All are now enjoying lower heating costs as a result of the RHI payments they receive, with the added benefit of cutting their greenhouse gas emissions.
+We’ve helped more than 200 organisations successfully achieve RHI boiler accreditation, including schools, colleges, housing associations, large farms, care homes, local authorities and golf clubs.
+The RHI payments they now receive mean lower heating costs and the added benefit of cutting their greenhouse gas emissions.

 Are you eligible for non-domestic RHI payments?

 The RHI is open to any individual and any business investing in renewable technology for their heating and hot water requirements.
 Our expert team can work with you to assess your eligibility, and then apply for RHI accreditation.
 For those already in receipt of other grants, such as a Bio energy Capital or National Lottery funded grant, we can also help work out if you would be financially better off receiving the RHI, even if that means paying back some of the grant.